 Today I have a few more things that can make your weekend even more special!
 This time I’ve remade some syrups that will make your Sunday morning coffee awesome!

 Both the fat-free caramel sauce and the chocolate syrup are going to shock you with just how simple and easy they are.
-It doesn’t hurt that you can make them thinner or thicker and even the amount of sweetness to fit you.
+It doesn’t hurt that you can make them thinner or thicker or even the amount of sweetness to suit you.

 The caramel is made with dates, vanilla and unsweetened non-dairy milk.
-And a pinch of salt if you want to make yours nice and salty or leave it out if you are on a salt restricted diet.
+You can add a pinch of salt if you want to make yours nice and salty, or leave it out, if you are on a salt restricted diet.
 I know it seems like it wouldn’t taste like caramel, but I promise you it does.
 Get the date caramel sauce recipe below or save it to your Key Ingredient account here.

 - 15 pitted dates, chopped

 - 1 cup unsweetened nondairy milk

 - If you have a VitaMix or other powerful blender take all the ingredients and puree until smooth.

 - If you have a not so powerful blender then cook all the ingredient for 15 minutes over medium low heat.
 This should soften the dates enough for your blender to puree the mixture until it's smooth.